facebookresearch/StarSpace/README.md

     dog:0.1 cat:0.5 ...

 The default weight is 1 for any word / label that does not contain weights.

+# Compressed File

+StarSpace can also read from compressed file (currently only support gzip files).
+You can skip this part if you do not plan to use compressed input files.
+To run StarSpace with compressed input, first compile StarSpace using makefile_compress instead of makefile:

+    make -f makefile_compress

+Then in the train config, specify

+    ./starspace -trainFile input -compressFile gzip -numGzFile 10 ...

+It assumes that there are input files with names

+    input00.gz, input01.gz, ..., input09.gz

+and reads from those files.

+To prepare data in this format, one can use the standard 'split' function to first split input file into multiple chunks, then compress them.
+For instance:

+    split -d -l xxx original_input.txt input && gzip input*

 ## Training Mode